ygivenx/HardCopy/PRIVACY_POLICY.md

 ## Children's Privacy

-HardCopy does not knowingly collect any information from children under 13.
+ClikCopy does not knowingly collect any information from children under 13.
 The app is suitable for all ages.

 ## Camera Permissions